gabrielborgesdm/discord-local-music-bot/README.md

 **Problem**: Bot can't find your music.

 **Solutions**:
-- Create a `songs` folder in the same location as `bot.exe` if it doesn't exist
+- Create a `songs` folder in the same location as `run-bot.bat` if it doesn't exist
 - Make sure your music files have the `.mp3` extension
 - Check that the files are directly in the `songs` folder (not in subfolders)
 - Restart the bot after adding songs